-Paul A. Charette is Chair of the Board of Directors.
-On October 7, 2011, Mr. Charette was appointed a member of the Audit Committee.
+Paul A. Charette On October 7, 2011, Mr. Charette was appointed a member of the Audit Committee.
 Prior to September 2, 2011, Mr. Charette held non- independent director status as he had been the Chief Executive Officer of the Company until his retirement on September 2, 2008.
 In 2014, Mr. Charette resigned from the Audit Committee and was reappointed on May 9, 2015.
 With his 33 years of experience at the Company in a variety of senior management positions, including Chief Executive Officer, he has comprehensive understanding of accounting principles and financial analysis.